2fanDEV/2fanDEV/README.md

-In the past I've been working as a working student at a software consulting company, but decided that after my bachelors that I need some time to figure out plans for the future, as while I do love programming, I do not love the corporate world.
+In the past I've been working as a working student at a software consulting company, but decided that after my bachelors that I need some time to figure out plans for the future, as while I do love programming, I also need to figure out if I really want to work 40h a week right now.

 pfp by DiegoCR @ deviantart